-The following is adapted from my recent President's Message in the Lawyer-Pilots Bar Association Journal and is offered here in the hope that it may be relevant to a wider audience.
+The following is adapted from Frank Steinberg's President's Message in the Spring 2020 edition of the Lawyer-Pilots Bar Association Journal and is offered here in the hope that it may be interesting and useful to a wider audience.
 LPBA is "dedicated to aviation safety, the just administration of the law, and continuing legal education."
 Some names have been disguised to protect the innocent.

 * * *

 When I was a student at Seton Hall University Law School I was fortunate to have the opportunity to interview for a summer intern position at the Office of the United States Attorney for New Jersey, just down the street from SHULS in Newark, New Jersey.
 As I prepared for my interview, I was confounded by one thing: how to handle the inevitable question “how do you like law school”?
 Truth be told, I did not like law school very much at all.
 I found it to be often dry, hyper-technical, and sometimes boring.
 It seemed to be a necessary evil, a means to an end.
 How could I say that in a job interview without shooting myself in the foot?

 Now, I had read the Bible and knew all about “thou shalt not lie.”
 However, I feared that total honesty would shoot down in flames my opportunity for a plum internship, and with it my not-yet-airborne legal career.
 After much thought I hit upon what seemed to be the perfect lawyerly solution.
 I would equivocate, cleverly hiding my true feelings behind a barrier of feigned enthusiasm.